»History of Inas

-Today’s sport programme includes some 15 annual events, more than 2500 athletes are registered to compete at an international level, whilst many thousands of people with an intellectual disability have the opportunity to enjoy sport through the work of our member organisations.
+Today’s sport programme includes some 15 annual events, more than 3500 athletes are registered to compete at an international level, whilst more than 120,000 thousand people with an intellectual disability worldwide have the opportunity to enjoy sport through the work of our member organisations.

 Following a period of absence from the Paralympic programme, events for athletes with an intellectual disability were re-instated by the IPC General Assembly in November 2009.
-This important decision will help to shape the future of the organisation as it looks ahead to future challenges – reaching more people, developing more athletes – and giving people with an intellectual disability a chance to succeed.
+120 athletes went on to compete in athletics, swimming and table tennis in London in 2012.